charmalt/final-project-pop/README.md

 ```
 The key features required were:
-* A server that could accept client connections over TCP
+* A server that could accept connections over TCP
 * Implementation of the handshake shown above
-* Ability to connect to a PostgreSQL database both locally and hosted in the cloud
+* Ability to connect to a database both locally or hosted in the cloud
-* Ability to end client connections in the event of errors
 * Logging of key server events (Client connections, client disconnections, messages from clients, server start & server close)

-**Further information on POP3 servers can be found [here](XXXXXXXXXXXXX)**
+**Further information on POP3 servers can be found [here](https://en.wikipedia.org/wiki/Post_Office_Protocol)**

 ### Acceptance Criteria